Leuchtenbergia principis Hook.

 Agave Cactus, Cob Cactus, Prism Cactus

-Leuchtenbergia principis is the sole species of the genus Leuchtenbergia.
-It is a very slow-growing cactus with a cylindrical stem and long, slender tubercles.
+Leuchtenbergia principis is a unique cactus with a cylindrical stem and long grayish-green tubercles with purplish-red blotches at the tips and topped with papery spines, which makes it resemble an Agave.
+It slowly grows up to 28 inches (70 cm) tall.
 The stem becomes bare and corky at the base with age.
-It grows up to 28 inches (70 cm) tall.
-Tubercles are up to 3 inches (12.5 cm) long, grayish-green with purplish-red blotches at their tips, and topped with papery spines, making the plant resemble an Agave.
-After four years or so, yellow flowers can be borne at the tubercle tips.
+Tubercles are triangular in cross-section and up to 3 inches (12.5 cm) long.
+After four years or so, yellow flowers appear at the tip of the tubercles from spring to fall.
 The flowers are funnel-shaped and up to 2.4 inches (6 cm) in diameter.
 Fruits are smooth, green, up to 1.2 inches (3 cm) long, and 0.8 inches (2 cm) in diameter.

 How to Grow and Care

-Agave Cactus is a reasonably easy and tolerant plant and should grow well given the basic guidelines for growing cacti and other succulents.
-However, this is a desert species adapted to arid conditions and seems to benefit from intense solar radiation.
-It should always be moved to a position outside during the warmer months of spring through early fall to benefit from exposure to direct sunlight and summer's increased temperatures.
+Agave Cactus is reasonably easy and tolerant and should grow well, given the basic guidelines for growing cacti and other succulents.
+However, this desert species adapted to arid conditions seem to benefit from intense solar radiation.
+Therefore, it should always be moved to a position outside during the warmer months of spring through early fall to benefit from exposure to direct sunlight and summer's increased temperatures.

-Despite its desert origins, Agave Cactus tolerate a remarkable amount of rain through their outdoor growing season.
-Still, due to their large, turnip-like roots, they can be very susceptible to root rot when exposed to extended cold and wet conditions.
+Agave Cactus tolerate a remarkable amount of rain through their outdoor growing season despite its desert origins.
+Still, their large, turnip-like roots can be very susceptible to root rot when exposed to extended cold and wet conditions.
 So, the potting medium should be especially gritty to provide that extra drainage necessary for this species.
-Extra care should be given through the winter months to prevent overwatering this species.
+Also, extra care should be given through winter to prevent overwatering this species.
 Many growers do not water this plant at all in the winter.

 This species is native to north-central Mexico (San Luis Potosi, Chihuahua).